 Transnistria: the Hell

-This documentary traces the fate of some 250,000 Romanian Jews in Transnistria, a region south of Ukraine along the Romanian border.
+This documentary retraces the fate of some 250,000 Romanian Jews in Transdniestria, a region south of Ukraine along the Romanian border.
 Among the survivors of the Romanian concentration camps: the Israeli writer Aharon Appelfed.

 Conference